 Within the Grade A GMA Pallet product segment, there are two subcategories: Premium Grade and Standard Grade.

-The most significant difference between the Premium Grade and Standard Grade pallets is the presence of a wide-lead (nominal 6″) lead boards on both the top and bottom decks.
+The most significant difference between the Premium Grade and Standard Grade pallets is the presence of a wide-lead (nominal 6″) lead board on both the top and bottom decks.
 Premium Grade A pallets should have 6″ lead boards on both the top and bottom.
-Some Standard Grade A pallets may include wide-lead boards soley on the top and be considered a Standard Grade A.
+Some Standard Grade A pallets may include wide-lead boards solely on the top and be considered a Standard Grade A.

 Summary

-• Lead board chip-back breakage of up to 1” x 8” acceptable
+- Lead board chip-back breakage of up to 1” x 8” is acceptable

-• Minimal small black-out markings on sides acceptable
+- Minimal small black-out markings on the sides are acceptable

 Grade B Standard GMA Pallet